jerickjoe111/launch-school/JS230/01_DOM.md

 - `tagname` property
 - `toString()` method or the `String` constructor: this does not work with all elements; anchors, for instance, get converted to a string containing the hyperreference.

-### Query or set HTML element attributes
+### 3. Query or set HTML element attributes

-HTML consist of a tag name, a set of key-value pairs called _attributes_, and optional text content for some elements.
+HTML elements consist of a tag name, a set of name-value pairs called _attributes_, and optional text content for some elements.

 There are various ways to query or to set attributes for elements: